Fcornaire/yuzult-client/README.md

 # Yuzult client <a href="https://github.com/Fcornaire/yuzult-client/releases/latest"><img alt="GitHub release" src="https://img.shields.io/github/v/release/Fcornaire/yuzult-client"></a> <a href="https://github.com/Fcornaire/yuzult-client/releases"><img src="https://img.shields.io/github/downloads/Fcornaire/yuzult-client/total"></a> <a href="https://twitter.com/DShad66"><img alt="Twitter Follow" src="https://img.shields.io/twitter/follow/DShad66?style=social"></a>

+### ❗ (The client source code need some check + clean, after that i will push it on this repository) ❗

 Desktop App making yuzu + parsec Smash Ultimate users to link themselves easier

 Yuzult is a service which let you match with people for Smash Ultimate game via Parsec throught a server as a system of lobbies